 City Law School offers the following by way of preparation:

 - A mock written paper for you to take so that you can evaluate your level of knowledge and identify any gaps that need to be filled.

 - Bespoke advocacy training, appropriate to your needs and budget.

 There is no fixed training course: we will tailor our training to your requirements.

-The Quality Assurance Scheme for Advocates (Crime), known as QASA, is due to launch in 2013 and will mean that all advocates (solicitors, barristers and chartered legal executives) will need accreditation in order to conduct advocacy in the criminal courts.
+The Quality Assurance Scheme for Advocates (Crime), known as QASA, launched in 2013 and meant that all advocates (solicitors, barristers and chartered legal executives) will need accreditation in order to conduct advocacy in the criminal courts.
 Before deciding to proceed with the Higher Rights assessment, you may find it helpful to look at the information on the QASA website on www.qasa.org.uk .
 If you do wish to proceed, please make sure you understand the requirements for obtaining your QASA accreditation and the options available to you.
-For further information you can also contact the SRA on QASA@sra.org.uk
+For further information you can also contact the SRA on QASA@sra.org.uk.

-If you would like to have training before the assessments, please contact Claire Stevens on 0207 400 3618 and she will be happy to discuss your needs, budget and timeframe.
+If you would like to have training before the assessments, please contact us to discuss your needs, budget and timeframe.
 Alternatively, if you are looking to book onto a course as an individual then please check the available dates and book here.